Exploitation

 Genesis 25:29-33, Jasher 27:11-12, Jubilees 24:3-5

-And Esau said to Jacob, “Feed me, I pray, with that same red pottage; for I am faint:” therefore was his name called Edom.
+Esau said to Jacob, “Feed me, I pray, with that same red pottage, for I am faint.”
+That’s why his name was called Edom.

-And Jacob said, “Sell me this day your birthright and I will give you bread, and also some of this lentil pottage.”
+Jacob replied, “Sell me your birthright today, and I’ll give you bread and also some of this lentil pottage.”

-And Jacob said, “Swear to me this day;” and he swore to him: and he sold his birthright to Jacob.
+Jacob said, “Swear to me today.”
+So Esau swore and sold his birthright to Jacob.

 Esau sells his burial plot from the cave in Machpelah to Jacob